AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-code/managing-repositories.md

 ---
 title: Manage Repositories in Cloud Manager
-description: Learn how to create, view, and delete your GIT repositories in Cloud Manager.
+description: Learn how to add, view, and delete your Git repositories in Cloud Manager.
 exl-id: 6e1cf636-78f5-4270-9a21-38b4d5e5a0b0
 feature: Cloud Manager, Developing
 role: Admin, Architect, Developer